-24.2.3 The @PolyAll qualifier applies to every type system
+25.2.3 The @PolyAll qualifier applies to every type system

-Each type system has its own polymorphic type qualifier.
+Each type system may have its own polymorphic type qualifier.
 If some method is qualifier-polymorphic over every type qualifier hierarchy, then you can use @PolyAll.
 This is better than trying to write every @Poly qualifier on that method.